hypernormalisation/timbermafia/README.md

                 datefmt="%d/%m/%y %H:%M:%S")
 ```

-and you can get output like this:
+and you can get output like this from your existing logging calls:

 ![](static/demo1_5.png)